Are you a thrill seeker? Do you crave an intense adrenaline rush? Is an extreme sports activity just another Saturday to you?

-Before you apply, you’ll need to talk to an independent agent who can assess your sport, and your risk classification.
+Before you apply, you’ll need to talk to an independent agent who can assess your sport and your risk classification.
 Each insurance company takes different precautions, and some may be open to extreme sports more than others.
-You’ll likely need to complete some sort of questionnaire before you application is submitted, to ensure the best possible chance of a favorable rating.
+You’ll likely need to complete some sort of questionnaire before your application is submitted, to ensure the best possible chance of a favorable rating.

 There are a lot of advantages to working with an independent insurance agent.
 Independent brokers don’t work with one single company, they represent dozens of companies and can bring a set of quotes directly to you.